tibeer/Docs/source/reference/minio-mc/mc-ilm-rule-ls.rst

 List Bucket Lifecycle Management Rules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc:`mc ilm ls` to list a bucket's lifecycle management rules:
+Use :mc:`mc ilm rule ls` to list a bucket's lifecycle management rules:

 .. code-block:: shell
    :class: copyable

-   mc ilm ls ALIAS/PATH
+   mc ilm rule ls ALIAS/PATH

-- Replace :mc-cmd:`ALIAS <mc ilm ls ALIAS>` with the
+- Replace :mc-cmd:`ALIAS <mc ilm rule s ALIAS>` with the
   :mc:`alias <mc alias>` of the S3-compatible host.

-- Replace :mc-cmd:`PATH <mc ilm ls ALIAS>` with the path to the bucket on the
+- Replace ``PATH`` with the path to the bucket on the S3-compatible host.
-  S3-compatible host.

 Behavior
 --------